mmelvillemt/mmelvillemt.github.io/p3-euchre/README.md

 ## Longer Description
 Created a Euchre game that supports both AI and human players

 The learning goals of this project include Abstract Data Types in C++, Derived Classes, Inheritance, and Polymorphism.
-You’ll gain practice with C++-style Object Oriented Programming (OOP) with classes and virtual functions.
+Gained practice with C++-style Object Oriented Programming (OOP) with classes and virtual functions.